subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 which is just the standard Wiener Process with drift.

-Bachelier's original market model of the Wiener Process with drift can be regarded as the value of an investment in which the gains are not invested back into the portfolio, hence any change is due to gain or loss in the original amount.
+Bachelier's original market model of the Wiener Process with drift can be regarded as the value of an investment in which the gains are not invested back into the portfolio, hence any change is due to gain or loss in the starting amount $S(0)$.
 The model based on the Geometric Wiener Process on the other hand re-invests its gains back into the portfolio, so it results in the exponential behavior due to continuously compounding gains.

-Both these models are based on the assumption that the future of the stock market cannot be predicted by knowing how it has been doing in the past, only the current price matters, which is same as the Markov property.
+This model is based on the assumption that the future of the stock market cannot be predicted by the knowledge of how it has done in the past, only the current price matters, which is same as the Markov property.
 This is also known as the weak form of the Efficient Market Hypothesis (EMH) in finance, and was most forcefully advocated by the economist Eugene Fama in the late 1960s.
 There is a group of investors known as Technical Analysts who try to predict the market by looking at stock patterns that have occurred in the past, thus directly contradicting the EMH.
 This is an extremely difficult undertaking, and most Technical Analysts end up loosing money.
-However there are a few that do manage to beat the market, at least during intervals, and that raises the question whether the market behavior varies over time, and whether there are times when the EMH is violated.
+However there are a few that do manage to beat the market, at least during intervals, and this raises the question of whether the market behavior varies over time, so that there are times when the EMH is violated.

 ### Does the Stock Market Follow a Wiener Process?

 Wiener Process models for the stock market have been used since the 1960s, after Samuelson introduced Bachelier's original work to the financial community.
-A huge amount of money, trillions of dollars, is tied to trades that base their justification to this model.
+A huge amount of money, trillions of dollars, is tied to trades that base their justification on this model.
 In particular the Black-Scholes model for option's pricing, probably the most important formula in use in financial markets, is based on the Wiener Process model.
 The question arises: Are we justified in using the Wiener Process to model the market?

-Assume that the stock price closed at $S(0)$ at the end of the previous trading day, then the model says that the price at the end of the next trading day is distributed according to the random variable $S_t$ given by
+Assume that the stock price closed at $S(0)$ at the end of the previous trading day, then by using the Euler-Maruyama method for simulating a SDE, the model says that the price at the end of the next trading day is distributed according to the random variable $S_t$ given by

-$$ \log S_t = \log S_0 + (\mu - {\sigma^2\over 2})t +\sigma \sqrt{t}\xi_G $$
+$$ \log S_t = \log S_0 + (\mu - {\sigma^2\over 2})t +\sigma \sqrt{t}\epsilon $$

-where $\xi_G$ is a sample from a Normal (or Gaussian) Distribution with mean $0$ and variance $1$.
+where $\epsion$ is a sample from a Normal (or Gaussian) Distribution with mean $0$ and variance $1$.
 This random variable is independent of anything that might have happened in the market on the previous day, or any of the days before that.
 Paul Samuelson justified this model by stating that all the information needed to trade on day $n+1$ is entirely summarized by the price of the stock at the end of trading day $n$, i.e., the EMH.
 Hence any change in the value of the stock that happens on day $n+1$ is due to new information that comes in as the day progresses, and any such information is instantly incorporated into the price of the stock.
 This makes the assumption that all traders have access to most complete information that is available about factors that affect the market at all times, and moreover they are all perfectly rational humans who are able to make trading decisions using the facts as they become available.

 Samuelson's assumptions justifying the use of the Wiener Process model have been disputed over the years since it was first proposed.
 One large contingent whose entire profession is based on the proposition that the EMH is not true, is the Hedge Fund industry.
 Most of them place their trades on the basis of their understanding of how the market will behave based on various factors in the past history.
 The best Hedge Funds, such as Renaissance Capital, have consistently beaten the market over a time period of decades, which makes one think that they have discovered some regularities in the market, and this goes against the EMH.
 The economists Sanford Grossman and Joseph Stiglitz gave the following argument against the EMH: All trading is based on two parties getting together and coming to an agreement on the price of a stock The buying party believes that the stock will appreciate, while the selling party has the opposite view.
 In order to make this trade happen, each party has presumably done some research to justify their actions, and this research is usually based on the past history of the stock, the industry it is in, the state of the economy etc. However if the EMH were true, all this research would be completely useless, since everything that there is to know about a stock is summarized in its current price.
 Thus all trading on Wall Street would grind to a halt.

 A lot of work in this area has been done by Professors Andrew Lo and Craig Mackinlay, who teach at MIT and UPenn respectively.
 Lo has written a nice book on this topic for the general public called [Adaptive Markets](https://www.amazon.com/Adaptive-Markets-Financial-Evolution-Thought/dp/0691135142) where his ideas are lucidly explained.
-For those wanting to dig deeper into the math and statistics they used in their work, can read their paper [When are contrarian profits due to stock market overreaction?](https://www-2.rotman.utoronto.ca/~kan/3032/pdf/PredictabilityOfReturns_ShortHorizon/Lo_MacKinlay_RFS_1990.pdf).
+For those wanting to dig deeper into the math and statistics they used in their work, can read their book [A Non-Random Walk Down Wall Street](https://assets.press.princeton.edu/chapters/s6558.pdf).
 Lo and Mackinlay argue that Samuelson's assumptions that all trader's are perfectly rational people, who at any instant have all the information needed to trade the stock they are interested in, is not quite true in the real world.
 Most traders don't make use of all the the available information to make their decisions, they use partial information and heuristics instead, which is known as the Bounded Rationality hypothesis.
 Moreover not all traders are at the same level of expertise.
 There are the Wall Street quants who are experts at their jobs, and then there is the mass of mom and pop traders who trade on the basis of what they last heard on TV, and this creates opportunities for profits to flow in the expected direction.
-In their opinion the EMH may be approximately true in the market has reached an equilibrium, where there is very little volatility so that the trading heuristics that most traders use have settled down to a profitable state.
+In their opinion the EMH may be approximately true if the market has reached an equilibrium, where there is very little volatility so that the trading heuristics that traders use work most of the time.
 But at times of extreme market volatility, such as what happened during the 2007-2008 Financial Crisis, the trading environment changes radically, and the old rules go out of the window.
 During these times the EMH certainly does not hold, and it creates an opportunity for the savviest of traders who manage to keep their heads amid the turmoil.

 Lo and Mackinlay carried out statistical tests on the market data to see whether it satisfies the assumption of a Wiener Process.
 They did two kinds of tests: